AlessiaLeoFolliero/Advanced-multivariate-statistics/README.md

 - Conclusion and further improvements

 In this repository, there is a presentation that contains plots, the main conclusion, and other improvements that can be implemented. <br />
+For any suggestion or question, please write to: alessia.leofolliero@gmail.com